 - $25,000 per person for bodily injury

 However, the insurance company may deny to cover the costs if a they driver is found guilty of a crime (like driving under the influence), or if the damages exceed the minimum coverage.

 How to guard against drinking under the influence

 The dangers of driving under the influence are very apparent.
 It important for everyone, especially those who are under the age of 21, to be educated about the dangers of drinking alcohol.
 Never get behind the wheel of a vehicle drunk.
 If you are of legal drinking age and plan on drinking, make arrangements to have a designated driver or have a taxi take you home.
 Do not allow a friend who has been drinking drive you home.

 If you have been involved in an accident with someone who was driving under the influence in St. Louis, you deserve to be compensated for any resulting injuries and damages.
-Contact our law firm by calling (314) 361-2424 or by contacting us online and scheduling a free consultation.
+Contact our law firm by calling (314) 361-4242 and scheduling a free consultation.